 Note: In a production system, we would definitely leverage the auto-unseal feature of Vault.
 This is especially important in a K8s environment because if the Vault pod gets restarted, it will come back in a sealed state.
 If we didn’t have auto-unseal configured, then we would have to manually unseal Vault every time.

 Now that we’ve unsealed Vault, we can move on to the next section to configure Vault using the Terraform Vault provider.
-Once again the code can be found in the GCP infrastructure GitLab repo under the terraform-vault-configuration folder.
+Once again the code can be found in the GCP infrastructure GitLab repo (sign up to our newsletter and get access to the source code) under the

 Vault Configuration Workflow